August 31, 2017

 At 222px high, the image is enough to break up the text and be fully viewable, while allowing the reader to continue reading without losing track of where they are.
 You can use taller images but keep in mind this balance of providing visual interest without losing the continuity of the text.
 I tend to try to keep images to 400px high or less.

 There are blogs that use a wider area for text but I don’t recommend doing this as very long lines of text are difficult to read (the optimum line-width is actually slightly less than on this page).
 If you are interested in reading about this, you could start here: Readability: the Optimal Line Length

-For example, below are two images that will both display at a max-width of about 335px (because of the way I’ve coded them in) but the first one is actually almost three times the size of the second one:
+Below are two images that will both display at a max-width of about 335px (because of the way I’ve coded them in) but the first one is actually almost more than twice the file-size of the second one:

 Considering that the height of the space available for viewing your web content on most computer screens is less than 680px (after the browser’s address bar, tabs and bookmarks, etc have taken up some space), you will do well to make your slideshow or portfolio main images 600px-high or less (I tend to recommend keeping that to 500-550px to give some breathing space).
 Remember that within your window you may have other information you want to be on display—and that may include the site header and navigation and it may also include image captions and prev/next navigation.